RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 `InvalidOperationException` at render time, consistent with links/embedded — declaring the property nullable is the explicit way to say "may be absent".
 Document as a behavior change in the migration guide, including the `#nullable disable` note above.

+**Done:** `SirenEmitter.EmitActionResolution` now branches on `ActionMetadata.IsMandatory`:
+mandatory actions get a null guard that throws `InvalidOperationException` (naming property and HTO class) followed by a plain `CanExecute()` check; nullable actions keep the silent `?.CanExecute() == true` pattern.
+Tests: generated-source shape, render-time throw for a null mandatory action, silent omission for null nullable actions.
+Documented in the migration guide ("Null Non-Nullable Actions Now Throw") and SourceGenerator.md ("Null Handling in `ToSiren()`"), both including the `#nullable disable` note (no annotations → everything counts as mandatory).

 ### GEN-11 — No zero/multiple-endpoint diagnostics